Retro64XYZ/retro64xyz.github.io/_posts/2017-07-11-introduction-to-dark-markets.md

 ### Fentanyl

-Fentanyl is an opiod.
-Opiods include codeine, hydrocodone, morphene, oxycodone, and heroin.
+Fentanyl is an opioid.
+Opioids include codeine, hydrocodone, morphine, oxycodone, and heroin.
 Fentanyl is extremely dangerous and is capable of causing an overdose with only a very small amount.
 Carfentanil is an analog of Fentanyl but is prescribed to tranquilize elephants.
 Even a small dose can be deadly to someone exposed to it.
 A single kilogram of carfentanil contains enough doses to kill 50 million people if administered to each person individually.
 It is extremely dangerous to human beings and some are now comparing this narcotic to tools like nerve gas.
 It could easily be weaponized.

 The drug Naloxone is administered to individuals overdosing on Fentanyl.
 There is no amount of Naloxone that can save an individual overdosing on carfentanil.